NOTE: Unable to see Monday's "Great Conjunction" due to cloudy skies? You'll have another chance to see a similar sight this week. Read more here.

 "This will still be quite a striking sight, but you will need to look fast as both planets will set shortly after sunset," NASA's website says.

 - Monday night, find a spot with an unobstructed view of the sky, such as a field or park, as the two planets can be seen from most cities nationwide

 - Look into the southwestern sky about an hour after sunset, which for Chicago is 4:24 p.m.
 Monday.

 - If you looked before Monday, you could have seen that Saturn will be slightly fainter and appear just above and to the left of Jupiter.
 During the "Great Conjunction," Jupiter overtakes Saturn and the two reverse positions in the sky.

 - Other planets are also potentially visible during the event, including Jupiter's four large moons orbiting the planet.
 Binoculars or a small telescope could aid in seeing the moons, NASA advised.

 "Throughout the first half of December 2020, you will be able to see these two planets appearing to draw closer together each night," the planetarium's website reads.
 "The best time to see them is about an hour after your local sunset time.
 At Chicago’s latitude, look to the southwest to see two close objects fairly low in the sky.
 The brighter one is Jupiter.
 The dimmer one is Saturn."

-Though conjunctions happen roughly every 20 years, this one will be particularly close.
+Though conjunctions happen roughly every 20 years, Monday's event will be historically close.

 It will be the first Jupiter-Saturn conjunction since 2000, but the first time the planets will have been so close since 1623.
 It will also be the first time such a close conjunction has been observable since 1226, according to EarthSky.